Pat-G76/Bug-Tracker/README.md

 <h3> Main/Project page </h3>

-- The administrator can see all the projects currently on the sites but the developers can only see projects assigned to them by the administrator
+- The administrator can see all the projects currently on the sites, but the developers can only see projects assigned to them by the administrator
 - The administrator can create new projects, edit existing ones and add users to the project